List of Playboy Playmates of 1954: February

 Known as Marilyn Waltz, (later Marilyn Jordan), she also appeared as Playmate of the Month in the April 1954 and April 1955 issues.
 She was the first of two women to become a three-time Playmate (the other being Janet Pilgrim).
 In her first Playboy appearance, Waltz was billed as Margaret Scott.
 For years thereafter, many assumed that Marilyn and Margaret were two different women.
 It was not until the mid-1990s that they were determined to be one and the same.

 Waltz was born in Waukesha, Wisconsin in 1931.
 In 1954, she starred in the film Love Me Madly alongside Al Molinaro.
-Four years later, in 1958, she married Breck Jordan.
+Four years later, in 1958, she married Breck Jordan, who predeceased her.
 After retiring from acting and modeling, she worked in real estate in Southern California.
 In 1993, she moved to Oregon.
 She retired from real estate in 1996.

 March

 Dolores Del Monte (March 15, 1932 – February 11, 2023) was Playboy magazine's Playmate of the Month for the March 1954 issue.

 Del Monte was born in Spokane, Washington on March 15, 1932.
 Growing up, she wanted to be a model.
 She modeled as a pin-up, keeping the secret from her parents.
 In 1954, when she was nineteen, she participated in a calendar shoot.
 The shoot included swimsuit and nude photos.
 She was called and told her photo would be published, assuming it was a swimsuit photo.
 She was paid $50 for the shoot.
 It ended up being for Playboy.
-Just after the publishing, Del Monte got married and had children.
+Just after the publishing, Del Monte got married later that year to Roy Card (they divorced and he died in 1985) and had children.
 She never knew her photos ended up in Playboy until her son saw a 25th-anniversary Playboy retrospective and called Del Monte to tell her he saw her in the magazine.
 Del Monte said she was embarrassed and proud at the same time when her son called with the news.
 In an interview with The New Yorker in 2014, Del Monte said models today "show too much" and that she would never model again.

 After she left modeling, Del Monte worked in public relations.
 She died on February 11, 2023, at the age of 90.